ngs-docs/2018-ggg201b/lab7-rnaseq-enrichment/README.md

         cd
         sudo apt-get -y build-dep libcurl4-gnutls-dev
         sudo apt-get -y install libcurl4-gnutls-dev
+        sudo apt-get install libcurl4-openssl-dev
         sudo apt-get install libxml2-dev
+        sudo apt-get install libssh2-devel
         sudo apt-get -y install gdebi-core r-base
         sudo Rscript --no-save ~/2017-ucdavis-igg201b/lab9/install-pathview-clusterProfiler.R

-4. Install R Studio:
+4. Install RStudio:

         wget https://download2.rstudio.org/rstudio-server-1.0.143-amd64.deb
         sudo gdebi -n rstudio-server-1.0.143-amd64.deb

-  You should text indicating that R Studio is running like the following.
+4. You should text indicating that RStudio is running like the following.
+This indicates that the RStudio server is now running (much like a Jupyter Notebook):

         Mar 09 00:36:33 js-169-205.jetstream-cloud.org systemd[1]: Starting RStudio Server...
         Mar 09 00:36:33 js-169-205.jetstream-cloud.org systemd[1]: Started RStudio Server.

-4. :

-4. Run:
+4. Now, we can type the following to figure out where the RStudio server is running.
+Click on the hyperlink and it should take you to the RStudio server.
+You can then sign in using the same username/password that you use to log in to jetstream.:

+        echo My RStudio Web server is running at: http://$(hostname):8787/

+4. Finally, navigate into the lab 7 folder and make a directory called functional-analysis:

         cd 2018-ggg201b/lab7-rnaseq-enrichment/
         mkdir functional-analysis
         cd functional-analysis

 ## Identify the metabolic pathways in KEGG that are statistically over-represented

-1. Start R in your terminal:

-        R

 1. Load the `clusterProfiler` library (for more information on clusterProfiler see [Yu et al. 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3339379/)):